-The dumping margins for the residual exporters as listed in Table 3 have been determined in accordance with section 269TACB(2)(a) as outlined in the following chapter.
+The dumping margins for the residual exporters as listed in Table 3 have been determined in accordance with section 269TACB(2) as outlined in the following chapter.

-Section 269TACAB(2)(c) requires that the export price, and normal value, must not be less than the weighted average export price, or normal value, for like goods of selected cooperative exporters.
+Section 269TACAB(2)(c) requires that the export price for residual exporters must not be less than the weighted average export price for like goods of selected cooperative exporters.